ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 ### Task 4: DHCP Server

 {{% notice warning %}}
-_**IMPORTANT!** Make ABSOLUTELY sure that the VMWare virtual network you are using is not a "Bridged" or "Shared" network before continuing.
+_**IMPORTANT!** Make ABSOLUTELY sure that the VMware virtual network you are using is not a "Bridged" or "Shared" network before continuing.
 It *MUST* be using "NAT".
-You can check by going to **Edit > Virtual Network Editor** in VMWare Workstation or **VMWare Fusion > Preferences > Network** in VMWare Fusion and looking for the settings of the network each of your VMs is configured to use.
+You can check by going to **Edit > Virtual Network Editor** in VMware Workstation or **VMware Fusion > Preferences > Network** in VMware Fusion and looking for the settings of the network each of your VMs is configured to use.
 Having your network configured incorrectly while performing this step is a great way to break the network your host computer is currently connected to, and in a worst case scenario will earn you a visit from K-State's IT staff (and they won't be happy)! --Russ_
 {{% /notice %}}

 Next, install the `isc-dhcp-server` package on the Ubuntu 18.04 VM labelled **Server**, and configure it to act as a DCHP server for your internal VM network.

 In your configuration, include the following items:

-* In general, the network settings used by this DHCP server should match those used by VMWare's internal router.
+* In general, the network settings used by this DHCP server should match those used by VMware's internal router.
-  - You can also look at the network settings received by your Windows 10 VM, which at this point are from VMWare's internal router.
+  - You can also look at the network settings received by your Windows 10 VM, which at this point are from VMware's internal router.
 * Use `cis527.cs.ksu.edu` as the domain name.
 * For the dynamic IP range, use IPs ending in 100-250 in your network.
 * For DNS servers, enter the IP address of your Ubuntu 18.04 VM labelled **Server** ending in 41.
 This will direct all DCHP clients to use the DNS server configured in Task 3.